oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/crr/README.md

 **Performance**
-Please refer to performance disclaimer at the end of this README.
+Please refer to the performance disclaimer at the end of this README.

 | Device                                         | Throughput
 |:---                                            |:---